elmastudio/aino-blocks/readme.txt

 == Installation ==

-1. Install the AinoBlocks Block Collection plugin either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.
+1. Install the AinoBlocks plugin either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.
-2. Activate the Aino Blocks WordPress plugin through the 'Plugins' menu in WordPress.
+2. Activate the AinoBlocks WordPress plugin through the 'Plugins' menu in WordPress.
-3. Use the Aino Blocks blocks on your next page or post.
+3. Use the AinoBlocks blocks on your next page or post.

 == Frequently Asked Questions ==

-= What are the requirements to use the AinoBlocks Block Collection plugin? =
+= What are the requirements to use the AinoBlocks blocks plugin? =

 You only need to have the latest version of WordPress on your website, to begin with.
 We also recommend installing and activating the Gutenberg plugin.

-= What WordPress themes work with Aino blocks? =
-Any Gutenberg-ready WordPress theme will work with Aino blocks.
+= What WordPress themes work with AinoBlocks blocks? = Any Gutenberg-ready WordPress theme will work with the AinoBlocks plugin.
 Since we created the free FSE block [Aino theme](https://wordpress.org/themes/aino/) specifically to work in combination with our block collection we recommend you to use our Aino theme with AinoBlocks.

 = How do I get started using AinoBlocks? =
-After the AinoBlocks plugin is installed, you will see the AinoBlocks Block collection in your Blocks library on any page and post.
+After the AinoBlocks plugin is installed, you will see the AinoBlocks blocks collection in your blocks library on any page and post.
 You can now choose a block and insert it into your editor.

-= Does Aino come with patterns? =
+= Does AinoBlocks come with patterns? =
-Yes, you can find the patterns inside the pattern library once you install the Aino theme.
+Yes, you can find the patterns inside the pattern library once you install the Aino FSE block theme.

 == Changelog ==

 = 1.9.2 =

-Release date: June 17th 2022
+Release date: June 19th 2022

 Enhance: New block icons.
 Enhance: Plugin name and description.